 Pledge 4: Clearing the asylum backlog

 Another concern for the Labour government is the UK’s backlog of asylum applications.
-The backlog comes at a cost to both asylum seekers, who face uncertainty and are not allowed to work, and the government, which saw its spending on support and accommodation rise sharply.
+The backlog comes at a cost to both asylum seekers, who face uncertainty and are not allowed to work, and the government, which saw its spending on support and accommodation for asylum seekers rise sharply.
 Several factors explain the large backlog, including more applications and slow decision-making in the Home Office.
 The previous government responded by streamlining procedures and hiring additional caseworkers, which initially led to a sharp rise in the number of initial decisions.

-The government has not offered a timeline for its goal of clearing the backlog nor a definition of what it means to have cleared it.
-There will always be at least some pending decisions because of new applications entering the system.
+The government has not offered a timeline for its goal of clearing the backlog, nor a definition of what it means to have cleared it.
+There will always be at least some pending decisions, because of new applications entering the system.

 Figure 4